 Are you pregnant or planning to become pregnant in the near future?

 Now is the best time to establish a relationship with a mental health provider.
-Even if it is a single get-to-know-you session, having a mental health provider who already knows you and your history can make it easier to ask for help if you notice symptoms.
-This is particularly important for those who have a greater risk of developing a postpartum mood disorder.
-You are in this category if:
+Even if it is a single get-to-know-you session, having a therapist who already knows you and your history makes it easier to ask for help in the future.
+This is particularly important if you are at higher risk for a perinatal mood disorder because:

-- you have ever had a mood disorder before (anxiety, depression, bipolar disorder)
+- you have had a mood disorder before (anxiety, depression, bipolar disorder)

 - you struggled with infertility